cosmos/ibc-go/docs/tutorials/01-fee/05-scaffold-react.md

 :::

-### Update the Dependencies
+### Update the dependencies

 The generated React app and ts-client depends on the `@cosmjs` packages.
 We need to update the dependencies to the latest version because the Cosmos SDK version is not fully compatible with the version of `@cosmjs` packages used by the generated app.
 Run the following commands in the root directory of the project to update the dependencies.

 <CodeBlock className="language-bash" title=<a href="https://github.com/srdtrk/cosmoverse2023-ibc-fee-demo/commit/dffcf719fd8c223be06d3327e6bc24ec7cf0cec3">View Source</a>>
-cd ts-client
+cd ts-client &&
 npm install @cosmjs/launchpad@0.27.1 @cosmjs/proto-signing@0.31.1 @cosmjs/stargate@0.31.1 @keplr-wallet/types@0.11.14
 </CodeBlock>

 <CodeBlock className="language-bash" title=<a href="https://github.com/srdtrk/cosmoverse2023-ibc-fee-demo/commit/1c90ffddbab1655038dc296874f427b036afb749">View Source</a>>
-cd react
+cd react &&
 npm install @cosmjs/proto-signing@0.31.1 @cosmjs/stargate@0.31.1 @cosmjs/encoding@0.31.1
 </CodeBlock>

-### Fix the Bugs
+### Fix the bugs

-There are a bug in the generated app that we need to fix.
-While this is fixed in the next version of Ignite CLI, we need to fix it manually for now since we are using the latest version of Ignite CLI.
+There is a bug in the generated app that we need to fix.
+While this is fixed in the next version of Ignite CLI, we need to fix it manually for now since we are using the latest version (`v0.27.1`) of Ignite CLI.
 (The next version of ignite comes with the Fee Middleware wired!)

 The bug is in the `react/src/hooks/useIbcApplicationsTransferV1/index.ts` file.
 For some reason, the generated code uses the string `=**` in certain places.
 We need to remove this using replace.
 You can use the following command to fix this (or simply use your editor to replace the string with an empty string):